pay-rails/pay/UPGRADE.md

 The secrets/environment variables for Paddle have also been renamed to from `PADDLE_*` to `PADDLE_CLASSIC_*`

+The `paddle_pay` gem requirement has been replaced with `paddle`, which contains APIs for both Paddle Billing and Classic.

 ## **Pay 5.0 to 6.0**
 This version adds support for accessing the start and end of the current billing period of a subscription.
 This currently only works with Stripe subscriptions.